Help for teenagers who stammer.

 Or phone them on 0203 002 3704.

-The City University in London offers 5-day speech therapy courses for ages 8 to 19.
+The Roberta Williams Speech & Language Therapy Centre, based at City University in London, offers 5-day speech therapy courses for ages 8 to 18.
 Run by speech & language therapists, courses focus on helping young people to:

 - become less bothered about stammering